Microsoft looks to the cloud to expand its security offerings

 Microsoft 365 is a relatively new program, but it’s essentially a subscription offering that gives businesses of any size access to Office 365, Windows 10, Microsoft’s enterprise mobility services and other tools (based on the subscription tier).

 Let’s start with some more general security updates, though.
-Azure Active Directory (ADD), Microsoft’s identity and access management system, currently manages 450 billion authentications per month and because those authentications are all running through Microsoft’s cloud, the company probably has a better view of what’s happening with identity than virtually any other company.
+Azure Active Directory (AAD), Microsoft’s identity and access management system, currently manages 450 billion authentications per month and because those authentications are all running through Microsoft’s cloud, the company probably has a better view of what’s happening with identity than virtually any other company.
 This “Intelligent Security Graph,” as Microsoft calls it, form the basis of a number of updates the company is announcing today.

 “One of the most valuable things that we’ve built ever is the intelligent security graph and that’s where we bring all of this data together.
-In that graph, every enterprise identity now has a risk score attached to it,” Microsoft’s Andrew Conway, the general manager of product marketing for its enterprise mobility and security solutions, told me ahead of today’s announcements.
-“Having a lot of data is great, but having the right unique data is incredible.
-The reason we are able to build this risk score is that we have over 100 million monthly active users of Azure.”
+In that graph, every enterprise identity now has a risk score attached to it,” Microsoft’s Brad Anderson, CVP Microsoft Enterprise Mobility + Security, told me ahead of today’s announcements.
+“Having a lot of data is great, but having the right unique data is incredible.”
 Conway also noted that over 10 terabyte of data flow through this algorithm every day.

 The most important of these is probably Cloud App Security, which allows IT to monitor and control how employees use their cloud-based applications.
 Typically, IT doesn’t have much insight here and while admins may be able to control how documents flow through an internal email system, it’s harder to control the documents a user may share through a third-party file storage service in the cloud.
 With this, IT can decide that it’s ok for a user to access a certain cloud app from an unmanaged device, but that the user isn’t allowed to download a document from that service.